 Electrical stimulation of the motor cortex is a popular treatment for neuropathic pain.
-It proves to reduce neuropathic pain by stimulating pathways in the central nervous system.
+It reduces neuropathic pain by stimulating pathways in the central nervous system.

-Antidepressants, anticonvulsants, and opiates are often used to treat neuropathic pain.
-Just keep in mind that these kinds of medication only temporarily relieve pain and will not address the underlying cause.
+Antidepressants, anticonvulsants, and opiates are also often used to treat neuropathic pain.
+However, these kinds of medications only temporarily relieve pain and will not address the underlying cause.